CsBigDataHub/emacsclient-automator/README.md

 Choose either the app or the service, instructions below: you might not need both.

-⚠️**Warning** these are hardcoded to the path Homebrew uses for
-emacsclient: `/usr/local/bin/emacsclient`.
-If your emacsclient is elsewhere, you *must edit* the workflow.
-If you use [emacsformacosx](https://emacsformacosx.com/) the typical path is `/Applications/Emacs.app/Contents/MacOS/bin/emacsclient` ⚠️
+⚠️**Warning** ``emacsclient` is hardcoded to `/Applications/Emacs.app/Contents/MacOS/bin/emacsclient` which is typical if emacs is installed from [emacsformacosx](https://emacsformacosx.com/) .
+However if installed with Homebrew please change the path in `withEmacs.workflow/Contents/document.wflow` and `withEmacsApp.app/Contents/document.wflow` to : `/usr/local/bin/emacsclient`.
+If your emacsclient is elsewhere, you *must edit* the workflow. ⚠️

 ## App